gt-cs3220/gt-cs3220.github.io/project4.md

 [6]Create HDL wrapper go to “sources” and right click on your block design name, click on “Create HLD wrapper”.
 Click on “Let Vivado manage wrapper and auto-update” option and press “OK”.
 Make the design_wrapper as a *top module* by right clock in the source code "Set as Top".

-[7] Synthesize/implementation/generate bitstreams
+[7] Synthesize/implementation/ generate bitstreams

-[8] Click on Project -> Generate Bitstream (it will ask to synthesize etc. and click yes)
+[9] Click on Project -> Generate Bitstream (it will ask to synthesize etc. and click yes)

 [9] Click on File -> Export -> Export block design, select the option of including bitstream